OpenPhilology/nidaba/docs/user-guide/index.rst

 --binarize
         Defines the binarization parameters.
-It consists of a list of terms in the format algorithm1:t1,t2,t3 algorithm2:t1,t2,... where algorithm is either *otsu* or *sauvola* and t1 etc. are thresholding and window size parameters respectively.
+It consists of a list of terms in the format algorithm1:arg1=a,arg2=b;arg1=n algorithm2:arg1=1;arg1=2;...
+        where algorithm is one of the algorithms implemented and args are their configuration parameters.
+Have a look at :mod:`nidaba.tasks.binarize` for possible values.

 --ocr
         A list of OCR engine options in the format engine:lang1,lang2,lang3 engine2:model... where engine is either *tesseract* or *ocropus* and